Acropora cytherea: Distribution and habitat

 Acropora cytherea is one of the most plentiful members of the genus Acropora.
 It is found in the Indo-Pacific Ocean from the Red Sea and the east coast of Africa to India, the China Sea, Japan, Australia, Micronesia and Hawaii.
 It is found below low tide mark in clear shallow water with little wave action, in lagoons and upper reef slopes and back reef slopes.

 Ecology

 Several small crabs are obligate associates of corals, feeding on coral tissues but protecting the coral from attack by predators such as the crown-of-thorns starfish.
 One of these, Cymo melanodactylus, lives in association with Acropora cytherea but its low numbers (fewer than three per coral) mean that its host suffers little harm.
 In the Chagos Archipelago these crabs have shown a change in their behaviour and have been found in large numbers infesting diseased and dying corals.
 In 2010 in the Archipelago, infestations of over 45 of these crabs were found on individual heads of A. cytherea exhibiting dead and dying tissue.
 The crabs were in close proximity to the damaged tissues but it was unclear whether the crabs were the original cause of the damage or whether they had moved in to exploit the already dying tissues.

-Status

-Acropora cytherea is considered by the IUCN Red List of Threatened Species to be of "Least concern".
-This is because it has a wide range and in many locations it is one of the more abundant reef building species.
-One of the threats it faces is from the voracious crown-of-thorns starfish which has become more abundant in the Pacific and Indian Oceans since about 1970 and has periodical breakouts when its numbers increase dramatically.
-Apart from predators, corals in general are at risk from rising sea temperatures, violent storms, ocean acidification, bleaching and coral diseases.